BladeScraper-Designs/Azure-TTS-FrSky/README.md

 Designed, tested, and optimized for use with FrSky radios on Ethos 1.5 and 1.4.
 Probably works for Open/EdgeTX too, but not tested.

+An example output has been provided: en-AU.zip<br>
+It contains the output for both Ethos 1.4 and Ethos 1.5.
+Generated with the following settings:<br>
+   1. ShortName: en-AU-ElsieNeural
+   2. Style: None
+   3. Speed Multiplier: 1.25x
+   4. Leading Silence: 0ms
+   5. Trailing Silence: 25ms

 ## Prerequesites
 1. A subscription to [Microsoft Azure](https://azure.microsoft.com/en-us/products/ai-services/text-to-speech) (Free F0 tier will suffice)<br>
 2. PowerShell V7 (will not work on V6)